How to Leverage Sales Collateral in The Buyer’s Journey [Examples]

 What is Sales Collateral?

-Sales collateral is any type of content that help to support the sales process and provide prospects with the right information at the right time.
+Sales collateral is any type of content that helps to support the sales process and provide prospects with the right information at the right time.

-Sales professionals use sales collateral in the buyer’s journey to help prospects make decisions and ultimately convert those prospects to customers.
+Sales professionals use sales collateral in the buyer’s journey to help prospects make decisions and ultimately convert those prospects into customers.

 The material helps to drive context, provide value, and ease prospective concerns.